-When you export a report, the data is temporarily stored in a unique Windows Azure storage area in the Microsoft cloud before it's downloaded to your local computer.
-Be sure your organization can connect to the endpoint in Azure, which is *.blob.core.windows.net (the wildcard represents a unique identifier for your export).
-The search results data is deleted from the Azure storage area two weeks after it's created.
+When you export a report, the data is temporarily stored in a unique Azure Storage area in the Microsoft cloud before it's downloaded to your local computer.
+Be sure that your organization can connect to the endpoint in Azure, which is *.blob.core.windows.net (the wildcard represents a unique identifier for your export).
+The search results data is deleted from the Azure Storage area two weeks after it's created.

 The computer you use to export the search results has to meet the following system requirements:

 32-bit or 64-bit versions of Windows 7 and later versions

 Note: Microsoft doesn't manufacture third-party extensions or add-ons for ClickOnce applications.
 Exporting search results using an unsupported browser with third-party extensions or add-ons isn't supported.

 If the estimated total size of the results returned by a Content Search exceeds 2 TB, exporting the report fails.
 To successfully export the report, try to narrow the scope and rerun the search so the estimated size of the results is less than 2 TB.

 Exporting Content Search reports counts against the maximum number of exports running at the same time and the maximum number of exports that a single user can run.
 For more information about export limits, see Export Content Search results.